jorgebastida/gordon/docs/parameters.rst

           events:
             - s3:ObjectCreated:*

-This is good to start with, but what about if once this is working great for a while... you want to test how a new lambda function works?
-You'll probably need to:
+This is good to start with, but what about when you want to put this on production?
+You'll need to:

- * Change the bucket name to a test one ``my-production-bucket`` -> ``my-dev-bucket``
+ * Change the bucket to ``my-production-bucket`` instead of ``my-dev-bucket``
  * Build your project ``gordon build``
- * Apply the project into a test stage ``gordon apply --stage=test``
+ * Apply the project into production ``gordon apply --stage=prod``

- * Test your lambda
- * If everything is ok, remember to change the name of the buckets back to the original, and deploy it to production again.
+But... now every time you want to develop the lambda further in your ``dev`` stage, you'll need to change the bucket... again and again back and forth.

 This is tedious and unmaintainable.

 Solution
 ---------

 The solution is as simple as making your bucket name be a parameter.
-In this case we are calling the parameter ``MyS3IntegrationBucket``.
+In this case we are calling the parameter ``MyS3Bucket``.

 .. code-block:: yaml

   s3:
     my_s3_integration:
-      bucket: ref://MyS3IntegrationBucket
+      bucket: ref://MyS3Bucket
       notifications:

         - id: lambda_on_create_cat